mason1999/manage-vscode-extensions/README.md

 In vscode there are three main things I tend to be concerned with to set up my environment.
 These things are:

 1. The `settings.json` file: This is a file containing a `json` object which stores your settings.
-For example, if you put the following into `settings.json` it will prevent the minimap for being displayed:
+For example, if you put the following into `settings.json` it will prevent the minimap from being displayed:

    ```
    {